Phantom65536/RenAIssance-Test/readme.md

   Average WER: 0.60 | Average CER: 0.19
   *Strengths:* Good for high-resolution images with proper preprocessing.
   *Weaknesses:* Sensitive to image skew, lighting variations, and less effective on heavily degraded or complex layouts.
+- **TrOCR:**
+  Average WER: 0.86 | Average CER: 0.65
+  *Strengths:* Able to handle diverse text styles and contextual error correction.
+  *Weaknesses:* Its generic synthetic pretraining data may not fully capture the nuances of 17th-century Spanish fonts.
+- **DONUT:**
+  Average WER: 0.94 | Average CER: 0.85
+  *Strengths:* It processes document images directly, capturing both text and layout information to minimize error propagation.
+  *Weaknesses:* It requires extensive fine-tuning for domain-specific layouts, and errors in layout analysis can affect transcription quality.
 - **Google Gemini LLM:**
   Average WER: 0.25 | Average CER: 0.07
   *Strengths:* Superior accuracy and consistency across document types; maintains structure and nuance in the extracted text.